JAK-Of-All-Forces/promptify/planning/project_proposal.md

 ## Description - What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

-The main purpose of our project is to personalize a playlist based on the users chosen activity and their recently listened to songs.
+The main purpose of our project is to personalize a playlist based on the users chosen activity and their Spotify data.
 How users will interact with our website is by signing into their Spotify account so that we can have access to their most recently played songs, after that they choose their activity that they would like to have a playlist for and then a playlist is curated for them and added to their account.

 ## Expected Features List
-- Spotify API (database)
+preference utilizing Spotify API as a database
-- AI ChatBot - user can communicate with the chat bot to get details on what they want in the playlist
+AI ChatBot - user can communicate with the chat bot to get details on what they want in the playlist

 Possible Features:
-- Brand Recognition Feature - based on the amount of collaborations an artist has brands ( can measure how influential someone is, is ranked with some kind of point system)
+Brand Recognition Feature - based on the amount of collaborations an artist has brands (can measure how influential someone is, is ranked with some kind of point system)
-- Hot Topic Featured Podcast Section
+Hot Topic Featured Podcast Section
+Personalizing Activity to Playlist Feature Personalizing Duration to Playlist Feature

 ## Related Work - What similar apps and websites?
 How will your project stand out from these other websites?